-The faculty representative and the Vice President for Academic Affairs must approve proposals for independent study.
+The faculty representative and the School Dean must approve proposals for independent study.
 It is the student's responsibility to work with an instructor in planning the course of study and to present the proposal for approval.
 Forms for independent study must be obtained from the Office of the Registrar.